KimbaWLion/DiscordBaseballBot/README.md

    as such, they will not show up in a replay of events form the game

 # Changelog
+* 3-10-21
+  * Added "No Game Today" as a possible game status
 * 3-7-21
   * Game statuses now get posted
 * 3-6-21